square/workflow-swift/Samples/Tutorial/Tutorial3.md

     func makeInitialState() -> TodoListWorkflow.State {
         return State(
-            todos: [TodoModel(
+            todos: [
+                TodoModel(
                     title: "Take the cat for a walk",
                     note: "Cats really need their outside sunshine time.
 Don't forget to walk Charlie.
-Hamilton is less excited about the prospect.")
+Hamilton is less excited about the prospect."
+                )
             ],
-            step: .list)
+            step: .list
+        )
     }

-    func workflowDidChange(from previousWorkflow: TodoListWorkflow, state: inout State) {
+    func workflowDidChange(from previousWorkflow: TodoListWorkflow, state: inout State) {}
-    }

 }
 ```